Wendy Lecluyse

 - School of Social Sciences and Humanities

-Wendy is the programme leader for the suite of Childhood routes within the School of Social Sciences and Humanities.
-Wendy leads on various modules related to child development, therapeutic working with children and research methods.
+Wendy joined the University of Suffolk in 2012 and has since been involved in substantive course development and course leadership at School and University level.
+Wendy was programme leader for the suite of Childhood routes within the School of Social Sciences and Humanities.
+She teaches various modules related to child development, therapeutic working with children and research methods.
+Wendy is a Senior Fellow of the Higher Education Academy (SFHEA).

-She was involved in the ‘Early Ears’ project, a Youth Music funded project in collaboration with the Norwich-based charity, Future Projects.
+Wendy was involved in the ‘Early Ears’ project, a Youth Music funded project in collaboration with the Norwich-based charity, Future Projects.
 The ‘Early Ears’ project was aimed at developing and delivering music-making session for pre-school children in deprived areas of Norfolk using cutting edge music technology and traditional community music therapy.

 Publications

 Clark, N.R., Lecluyse, W. & Jürgens,T. (2018).
 Analysis of compressive properties of the BioAid hearing aid algorithm.
 International Journal of Audiology, 57, S130-S138.
-DOI:10.1080/14992027.2017.1378931
+DOI:10.1080/14992027.2017.1378931.

 Jürgens, T., Clark, N.R., Lecluyse, W. & Meddis, R. (2016).
-Exploration of a physiologically-inspired hearing aid algorithm using a computer model mimicking impaired hearing.
-International Journal of Audiology, 55, 346-357.
+Exploration of a physiologically-inspired hearing aid algorithm using a computer model mimicking impaired hearing, International Journal of Audiology, 55, 346-357.
+DOI:10.3109/14992027.2015.1135352.

-Panda, M.R.; Lecluyse, W.; Tan, C.M.; T. Jürgens ; and Meddis, R. (2014).
-Individualised computer models of hearing impairment.
+Panda, M.R., Lecluyse, W., Tan, C.M., Jürgens, T., and Meddis, R. (2014).
+Hearing Dummies: Individualised computer models of hearing impairment.
 International Journal of Audiology, 53, 699-709.

 Lecluyse, W., Tan, C.M., McFerran D., and Meddis, R. (2013).
 Acquisition of auditory profiles for good and impaired hearing.
 International Journal of Audiology, 52, 596-605.